My shopping cart

 Your cart is currently empty.Continue Shopping

-Within twenty years, high-performance carbon fiber was revolutionizing industries as diverse as medical technology, aviation, architecture, and recreation, making it one of the most significant material advances of the twentieth century.
+Within 20 years, high-performance carbon fiber was revolutionizing industries as diverse as medical technology, aviation, architecture, and recreation, making it one of the most significant material advances of the 20th century.
 But Stan, who came from a musical family, was still thinking of the sound of that ring drop in his laboratory and how to harness its acoustic properties to make beautiful music.

 During all those years, CodaBow founder Stan Prosen held onto that original carbon fiber test ring, the one whose remarkable tone first inspired the idea for a new type of bow.
 It sits in the CodaBow Workshop today, a reminder of our origins, and a continuing source of inspiration as we produce the finest American-made carbon fiber orchestra bows for the violin, viola and cello.

 Pioneer / Material Scientist